kevin-foreman/portfolio-generator/README.md

 ### Screenshot of an example portfolio

 ## Installation
+* Step 1: Since this application uses server side functionality, you must initialize NPM, and then install the NPM package known as inquirer.
+See further instruction in the following steps
-* Step 1: clone the repository to your local machine
+* Step 2: clone the repository to your local machine
-* Step 2: from the root directory, in your terminal run "npm init"
+* Step 3: from the root directory, in your terminal run "npm init"
-* Step 3: from the root directory, in your terminal run "npm i inquirer"
+* Step 4: from the root directory, in your terminal run "npm i inquirer"
-* Step 4: run the application from your terminal using "node app.js"
+* Step 5: run the application from your terminal using "node app.js"

 ## Usage
 * This application can build a professional portfolio in the form of a dynamically generate html page based on user input